A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

 \subsection{Conduction across a material interface}

-With the foregoing discussion in mind one of the most important uncertainties in our modeling is the treatment of heat flow through material interfaces; especially for the deuterium-gold boundary, where the heated fuel is typically several orders of magnitude more conductive and the heat flow could also be flux-limited.
-If the interface is highly conductive then the internal energy will quickly leak into the high-heat capacity anvil and quench the yield.
+With the foregoing discussion in mind, one of the most important uncertainties in our modeling is the treatment of heat flow through material interfaces; especially for the deuterium-gold boundary, where the heated fuel is typically several orders of magnitude more conductive, and the heat flow could also be flux-limited.
+Using the arithmetic mean \eqref{eq:arithmetic_mean}, the properties of the material with the largest contribution (i.e.\;the largest value of $\kappa_{\text{tab}}$ or $Q_{\max}$) will dominate the flux, whereas using the harmonic mean \eqref{eq:harmonic_mean}, the converse is true.
+Considering heated fuel in contact with the initially cold anvil, this choice essentially governs if the interface is conducting (arithmetic) or insulating (harmonic).
+It will subsequently have a significant impact on the rate of conduction loss, since if the interface is treated as highly conductive, then the internal energy of the heated fuel will quickly leak into the high-heat capacity anvil and quench the contribution to the yield.
 The same concern also holds for the later stages, when the fuel is being compressed within the collapsing cavity.
-On the other hand, if the interface is strongly insulating, which would result from use of \eq{eq:harmonic_mean}, then the fuel ions will tend to stay hot during the stagnation phase.
+On the other hand, if the interface is strongly insulating, then the fuel ions will tend to stay hot through the main reverberation.
 Moreover, the evolution of the state is coupled to electronic conduction through equilibration, the rate of which is also influenced by the fact that the initial nonequilibrium produced by the shock is enhanced when ion conduction is suppressed.

-Using Spitzer's well-known expressions for the thermal conductivities we may estimate the conditions for which the conduction across an interface between fully-ionized deuterium (D) and some high-Z material (Z) is driven by the conditions on one side only.
-Solving for the states that lead to a 10-fold disparity, i.e. $\kappa_{e,i}^{\text{D}} \geq 10\kappa_{e,i}^{\text{Z}}$, gives \allowdisplaybreaks
+Using Spitzer's well-known expressions for the thermal conductivities \cite{Spitzer_book} we may estimate the conditions for which the diffusive conduction across an interface between fully-ionized deuterium (D) and some high-Z material (Z) is driven by the conditions on one side only.
+Solving for the states that lead to a 10-fold disparity, i.e.\;$\kappa_{j}^{\text{D}} \geq 10\,\kappa_{j}^{\text{Z}}$, gives \allowdisplaybreaks

-in which $A$ denotes the atomic mass and $Z_{\text{Z}}^{*}$ the effective ion charge for transport processes in the high-Z material.